Vera Reznik

-Vera Reznik (Russian: Вера Григорьевна Резник, Vera Grigorievna Reznik, November 21, 1944, Leningrad) is a Russian writer, translator, literary scholar.
+Vera Grigorievna Reznik (Russian: Вера Григорьевна Резник, born November 21, 1944, Leningrad) is a Russian writer, translator, and literary scholar.

 Biography

 Vera Reznik was born in Leningrad (St. Petersburg) in 1944.
 She graduated from the philological faculty of the Leningrad State University as a philologist-romanist.
-Since 1986 she has been engaged in translations of Spanish and Latin American literature.
-She has translated the works of José Ortega y Gasset, Jorge Luis Borges, Miguel de Unamuno, Eduardo Mallea, Juan Carlos Onetti, Octavio Paz, Umberto Eco (from Italian), Leopoldo Lugones, César Vallejo etc. She published four books of her own writings.
+Since 1986, she has been engaged in translations of Spanish and Latin American literatures.
+She has translated the works of José Ortega y Gasset, Jorge Luis Borges, Miguel de Unamuno, Eduardo Mallea, Juan Carlos Onetti, Octavio Paz, Umberto Eco (from Italian), Leopoldo Lugones, César Vallejo etc. She has published four books of her own writings.
 She is a member of the St. Petersburg Writers' Union, and of the Guild "Masters of Russian Literary Translation".
 She worked as a lecturer at the Hermitage Museum and Saint-Petersburg State University of Culture and Arts, and continues to lecture within the project "Nefictivnoye obrazovanie" (Non-fictitious education).
 She has written a series of articles on Spanish, Latin American and Russian culture.